jmarlow4/live-blogger/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) but with a few additions, namely the use of tslint, prettier, and hot module reloading.
+To make HMR work without ejecting, we had to use [React App Rewired](https://github.com/timarney/react-app-rewired).
+For best results, use VSCode with the tslint and prettier extensions installed.
+This project also implements Husky and lint-staged to ensure linting occurs before code is committed and pushed up to the repo.
+This helps to ensure code quality by enforcing opinionated and idiomatic standards.

 ## Available Scripts